-Young People with Dementia have very few services tailored to their particular needs and the ones they are offered tend to fall under ‘older peoples’ provision.
-This is unsatisfactory as they can be affected from as young as 45 years of age and older peoples provision is not necessarily appropriate or sufficient for their particular needs.
+Younger People with Dementia benefit from services tailored to their particular needs and the ones they are offered tend to fall under ‘older peoples’ provision.
+This is unsatisfactory as they can be diagnosed with dementia from as young as 45 years of age and older peoples provision is not necessarily appropriate or sufficient for their particular needs.

 Following closure of the YPwD pottery class at Fulbourn Hospital we stepped in (with funding from ‘Friends of Fulbourn Hospital and the Community’) to ensure continuation of the workshops.

-Our Young People with Dementia programme provides a safe and therapeutic environment for participants with a dementia diagnosis early in life.
+Our Younger People with Dementia programme provides a safe and therapeutic environment for participants with a dementia diagnosis early in life.

 Sessions allow attendees to show ability and enjoy success within a safe and social setting, experience handling clay and be guided and supported to make objects which will then be glazed and professionally fired.
 It is well documented that such activity relaxes the person with dementia and they will invariably leave the session calmer and more engaged than when they arrived.
 This will impact positively on their day and allow their carer (often spouse or close relative) to enjoy close and relaxed time with their loved one or some respite away from their caring role.